 Ritualize Pleasure

-Reading that subheading you might, like me, picture hedonism of the Ancient Roman variety.
-This brings up an important point about pursuing pleasure as a daily function.
-A constant stream of indulging oneself leads to what’s known as the hedonic treadmill.
-When treats become habitual – meaning you have constant access to them – they cease to be enjoyable.
+Reading that subheading you might picture hedonism of the Ancient Roman variety.
+This brings up an important point about pursuing pleasure with abandon.
+When treats become habitual—meaning you have constant access to them—the potential exists for them to become less enjoyable.
+See also: Why you need more and more of a drug over time to get high.

-And this means other people benefit too.
+And this means other people benefit, too.

 Our inner landscape is where peace and fulfillment reside.
-And one of the quickest ways to become familiar with yours is by marking your moments.
-Do you want a colorful array of memories that trigger cascades of the warm and fuzzies?
+One of the quickest ways to become familiar with yours is by marking your moments.
+Do you want a colorful array of memories that trigger cascades of warm and fuzzy feelings?
 Or a blurry recollection of hours spent pecking away on your smartphone?
-The choice is yours.

 This page may contain affiliate links.
 Any sales made through this link will reward me a small commission—at no extra cost to you.
 See the affiliate disclosure here.